oamlab/STS/README.English.md

 - [在线文档：https://github.com/oamlab/STS](https://github.com/oamlab/STS)
 - [Online Documentation：https://github.com/oamlab/STS/](https://github.com/oamlab/STS/blob/main/README.English.md)

-## 🔃 Push Code
-- Push code path: personal-branch >> develop >> main
-- For example: develop_AndyYao_202301 >> develop >> main
-- In order to facilitate code review, a maximum of 5 code files can be submitted each time, and a maximum of 200 lines of code can be submitted each time.

-## About the License
-- Original software or dependent software retains its original license.
-- Codes, auxiliary software, usage methods, documents, etc. written independently of the original software or dependent software are authorized by the GNU General Public License v3.0.
-- For example: XXX Community Server 1.0.1 is authorized based on GPL v2.0, and the auxiliary software start_XXX.sh and documents we wrote are based on GPL v3.0.

 ## 🔒 Background
 - Solve the encryption requirements of confidential passwords of business environment configuration items.
 For example, the management configuration items of a certain system platform have the problem of clear keys, which may result in the leakage of artificial keys in the daily management process.
 - After the infrastructure platform of a project is deployed, a stress test needs to be performed from the interface to the DB.